 Bath’s honey-coloured architecture glows in the summer sun, is shrouded by burnt orange ivy in the autumn and looks good enough to eat with a light dusting of snow in the winter – so whatever time of year you go, the beautiful city is ready for you.

 Most people come to Bath on day trips or for weekends, so an obvious way to beat the crowds is to come and stay mid-week.
-Each season brings out a special side to the city, with festivals happening year-round and attractions open most of the year – see my Bath attractions page for more information.
+Each season brings out a special side to the city, with festivals happening year-round and attractions open most of the year – see my Bath Things to do page for more information.

 Spring – flower power and April showers